Web marketing: 4 things to know about teenagers

 3- Find ways for your content to resonate with teens

-Now that you know a little bit more about how teenagers operate and where they’re interests lie, it’s important for you to find ways for your content to resonate with them.
+Now that you know a little bit more about how teenagers operate and where their interests lie, it’s important for you to find ways for your content to resonate with them.
 When starting to design a marketing campaign, find techniques that will resonate with teenagers.
 Some surefire ways to do this could be to create content that has some of the following criteria:

-- Create content that asks for real-time feedback
+- Create content that asks for real-time feedback;

-- Create content that is digestible and shareable
+- Create content that is digestible and shareable;

-- Create content that touches on important issues or is in line with current trends in pop culture
+- Create content that touches on important issues or is in line with current trends in pop culture;

-- Create content that encourages independent thought
+- Create content that encourages independent thought;

-- Create content that is honest
+- Create content that is honest.

 Make sure once you’ve come up with an outline for a marketing campaign, that you use a platform like Facebook to engage with teens first.
 Facebook remains a favourite among teens and allows for free marketing opportunities.
 YouTube is another excellent channel to reach out to teenagers.
-Try creating a thoughtful video, in-line with teen issues while also being trendy.
+Try creating a thoughtful video, in line with teen issues while also being trendy.

 4- Take the teenager income into account